alexlafroscia/Do_Things/README.md

 So far, Do can only do 3 things:

-1. Add a new task to the Inbox
+1. Add a new task to the Inbox or "Today" lists
-2. Add a new task to "Today"
+2. List and completed the tasks in the inbox and "Today" lists
 3. Log your completed tasks
+4. Empty the trash

+### The Inbox

+To list the tasks to the inbox, the command is

+    do inbox

+Alfred will display the items in the inbox, and if you action one of them, it will mark the item as completed.

-To add a new task to the inbox, the command is
+To add an item to the inbox, just keep typing!
+For example, the command

-    do example task
+    do inbox example task

-To add a new task to the "Today" list, the command is
+will add a task named "example task" to the inbox

+### The "Today" List

+The "Today" list works just like the "inbox" ones, just substitute "inbox" for "today", like this

+    do today

+or this

     do today example task

-Alternatively, you can use the `do` command and hold the shift key to add the task to "Today"
+### Logging Tasks

-To log the completed tasks, the command it
+To log the completed tasks, the command is

     do log

-That's all for now, folks.
+### Emptying the Trash

+To empty the trash, the command is

+    do empty

 ***

-##Future Plans

-Eventually, I really want Do to list all of the tasks in a particular list, even if it is only the Inbox and Today lists, but I'm not sure if I can do that in pure Applescript, and I don't know how to use any other languages to interact with Things.
-However, if I figure it out, I'll definitely add more things to Do!
+##Contact Information

+If you want to get a hold of me, feel free to contact me on [Twitter](https://twitter.com/AlexLaFroscia).
+I'd love to get some feedback, positive or negative, as well as suggestions and tips on improving Do!